-With strict and transparent procedures in performing the work and in the management of the funds, the Acropolis Restoration Service has carried out a large work of high quality.
-It has already won international recognition and has placed

-Greece, by general agreement, in the vanguard of the restoration of ancient monuments, for its high quality, its methodology, its close connection with research and its technologically advanced applications.
-In the successful completion of this great undertaking, advice of the Committee for Conservation of the Acropolis Monuments was invaluable.
+With strict and transparent procedures in performing the work and in the management of the funds, the Acropolis Restoration Service is carrying out a large work of high quality, which has already won international recognition.
+In the success of this great undertaking, advice of the Committee for Conservation of the Acropolis Monuments is invaluable.
 They developed the principles and methodology of the interventions, using the knowledge and experience of previous years, that made it possible to confront problems of theory and principle, scholarly research and technological applications, and choice of materials and procedures.
-They were the guiding force of the great and difficult work that has been accomplished.
+They are the guiding force of the great and difficult work that has been accomplished.

-85. Orthophotomosaic of the ground surface of the Acropolis rock.
+^{85.} Orthophotomosaic of the ground surface of the Acropolis rock.

-86. View of the Parthenon and the Erechtheion from the Propylaia after completion of the restoration programme of 2001-2010 (2010).
+^{86.} View of the Parthenon and the Erechtheion from the Propylaia after completion of the restoration programme of 2001-2010 (2010).